broadinstitute/sam/docker/stand-alone/README.md

     ```docker-compose up```

 1. It will take a few minutes to complete the startup process.
-1. After SAM has started, restart the `sam-opendj` container by running:

-    ```docker-compose restart sam-opendj```

 1. When complete, SAM should be accessible at: [https://localhost:29443/](https://localhost:29443/)

 #### Restarting the application